polius/meteornext-docs/docs/guides/administration.md

 ![alt text](../../assets/administration/admin-settings-amazon.png "Admin - Settings - Amazon S3")

 Enable this option to store all generated files like deployment results into Amazon S3.
-Althought Meteor can work without Amazon S3, we strongly recommended to choose this storage engine.
-You won't have to worry anymore about the storage left on your machine and all the deployment results will be preserved when you perform a Meteor update.
+Although Meteor can work without Amazon S3, we strongly recommended choosing this storage engine.
+You won't have to worry any more about the storage left on your machin, and all the deployment results will be preserved when you perform a Meteor update.

 The credentials needed to work are an AWS IAM user with Programmatic access with the following IAM Policy attached.